 However, one must avoid paying off balances after the stipulated time of a yearly cycle as the balance amount which is paid after the end of the initial interest-free period might show adverse observations on your credit report.

-Most of the banks also allow a top-up facility once you avail the balance transfer facility, which is particular to personal loans.
-However, the primary role of a balance transfer is to reduce the existing debt burden and avail lower rate of interest, in case of a top-up loan the applicant might end up attracting more burden.
-One must keep the option to withdraw funds open, if in case a sudden need arises.
+Most of the banks also allow a top-up facility once you avail of the balance transfer facility, which is particular to personal loans.
+However, the primary role of a balance transfer is to reduce the existing debt burden and avail a lower rate of interest, in the case of a top-up loan the applicant might end up attracting more burden.
+One must keep the option to withdraw funds open if in case a sudden need arises.